-AAJA’s Executive Leadership Program is back for 2022, this time again with an international cohort and a mostly online program spread out over three months, from May 7 to July 30.
+AAJA’s Executive Leadership Program is back for 2023, with an in-person and online program spread out over three months, from May 25 to July 29.

 ELP is a transformative experience, carefully cultivated to grow mid-career journalists as news leaders, managers and executives who can thrive in uncertain times and build a sustainable future for journalism.
 The program explores the responsibilities and challenges of a media workplace, leading in a changing landscape and the role of cultural values in a corporate environment.
 It’s a unique opportunity to learn, in a small and nurturing environment, from the experienced career coaches, senior news executives and industry leaders.

 ELP has trained more than 500 media professionals to date, successfully fostering a pipeline of savvy industry leaders — many at major media companies — and providing graduates with access to a robust, life-long, and supportive alumni network.
 An in-demand program, ELP 2023 will accept a limited number of fellows.
 This year, 15 spots will be exclusively offered to journalists based in the Asia Pacific region–with a number of fellowships to defray tuition costs.

 AAJA-Asia, with the help of the Google News Initiative – who sponsors the ELP program’s Diversity Equity and Inclusion (DEI) Fellowships in Asia – has gathered testimonials from ELP Alumni in Asia and the US explaining how important their participation in this program has been in their journalistic career.
 Watch or read their inspiring feedback in the ELP Alumni Series.

 GNI DIVERSITY FELLOWSHIPS FOR ELP 2023